Congratulations to the winner of our 5th Annual Central Nebraska Business Idea Contest, Sam Middleton! Sam presented his idea for VR Game Development.

-- Ten Contestants will be invited to present and answer questions in person in Downtown Kearney on November 19, 2014 at 7:00 PM
+- Ten Contestants will be invited to present and answer questions in person at Cunningham's Journal in Downtown Kearney on November 18, 2015 at 7:00 PM

 - All videos submitted by the deadline will be categorized into five business areas, evaluated, scored and ranked by a panel of experienced entrepreneurs from those five business categories.

 - The Top 10 business ideas will be presented during an entertaining event similar to the "Shark Tank" television program.
 Contestants must be present at the event to win.
 This event is open to the public.
 You are invited to attend whether or not you submitted a business idea.
-(Location: Cunningham's Journal: Bar and Grill, 15 W 23rd St, Kearney, NE 68847)
+The event will be held at Cunningham's Journal in Downtown Kearney.

 What’s the purpose of this event and why should I enter?

 What are the business categories I can choose from?